avinashbabudonthu/java/maven/notes.md

 * deploy
 	* Runs install goal
 	* copies generated package into `remote repository`
-* How to give specific name to out application jar/war
+* How to give specific name to our application jar/war
 	* using `<finalName>MavenHelloWorld</finalName>` tag in `<build>` tag
 	* Now our war name will be MavenHelloWorld.war
 ```
 <finalName>MavenHelloWorld</finalName>
-(or)

 <finalName>{project.artifactId}</finalName>
 ```
 * Dependency types